• Skip to primary navigation

 Also, ensure you allow your child some time to get used to a specific food type before introducing a new one.
 For instance, if you’ve just started feeding your child apples, you should wait for a little before introducing them to bananas.
 Allowing roughly three days to pass between new foods lets the child become used to the idea of a certain meal, making them more likely to accept the next one.

 It’s also important that during those three days, you keep trying.
-For instance, if the child rejects the apple the first time you offer it, this shouldn’t automatically mean you give up on apples.
+For instance, if the child rejects the apple the first time you offer it, it shouldn’t automatically mean you give up on it.
 Rather, it might be good to keep offering your child slices of apple throughout those three days, and only then, if you’ve had no luck, stop.

 What foods should be used for baby-led weaning?